Nemeas/100-days-of-code/log.md

 **Thoughts**: I don't feel like today was really productive.
 I got nowhere with the dialog, didn't really feel like this was the correct path, so I guess that I'll try making the message like an Activity next, fullscreen and all, more like my reference; Peak.

+### Day 11: 28.07.2018
+**Today's progress**: Added a visualisation of the time remaning of the lvl.
+Also just comitted the next-lvl dialog, even if it don't really work that well, it covers the happyday scenario.

+**Thoughts**: I am wondering if I should throw in a new element to the game.
+Now that the timer is visible, I would like to add a visual cue to random numbers, telling the user that this is a special number (not push this button, allways push this button last/first ?).
+The cue should indicate that there is some kind of reward attached to the number, like add 6 seconds to the timer, and what action to take.
+For now the only data I have is the timer and a counter counting completed and failed stages in a lvl...

+I do want this game to be released in some form on Google Play, so I should perhaps just make the game playable before starting to add all kinds of cool and complicating features..
+I tend to get too troublesome ideas, setting my standards waaay too high, and never completing a project.
+If there is one thing I have learned from coding professionally it is three simple letters: MVP!
+Featuers can be added on later, but making the core functionality is priority 1.